copelands-forks/autocomplete-c-cpp-declerations/README.md

 ## Extension Settings

-this extension can be custimizabile with the some settings
+this extension can be custimizabile with some settings

 For example: